amarildojuniorpereiraalvez-create/JUNITO/README.md

     body.Size = UDim2.new(1, -40, 0, 60)
     body.Position = UDim2.fromOffset(20, 72)
     body.BackgroundTransparency = 1
-    body.Text = "Junioor does not have a script for this game yet, but you can join the discord and suggest it!" body.TextColor3 = Color3.fromRGB(180, 180, 190)
+    body.Text = "TWVZ does not have a script for this game yet, but you can join the discord and suggest it!" body.TextColor3 = Color3.fromRGB(180, 180, 190)
     body.TextSize = 15
     body.Font = Enum.Font.Gotham